 Events in Las Vegas in December

 Christmas – (December 25th) Christmas is actually a quiet time for Las Vegas.
 Like Thanksgiving, many people celebrate at home with their families.
 Vegas makes a good effort for Christmas in terms of decorations etc but they definitely have a Vegas edge and nothing is very traditional.
 Still, it’s nice to see in the weeks leading up to the big day.

 New Year – (31st December) New Year is the Big Show for Vegas.
 New Year’s Eve for Reveling and Nowhere does Reveling better than VEGAS!
 Private Parties, Open Bars, Top-name DJ’s packed streets, and a giant midnight Fireworks show all make for a night you will never forget…actually, that’s not strictly true, it’s quite possible you will!

-While some Busy times we advise you to avoid the City, New Year is not one of them.
+While at some busy times, we advise you to avoid the City, New Year is not one of them.
 This is a date to head to Vegas specifically for.
 We Love New Year in Las Vegas.
 Yes it’s expensive, yes it’s crowded and yes it can be damn cold in the evening.
 But it’s a real blast and well worth it! one of our favorite places in America to enjoy New Year’s Eve!

 Conventions in Las Vegas in December

 December is by far the quietest month in Las Vegas for Conventions.
 The whole industry seems to take December off and there are half the usual Convention attendees than a regular month.
 All in you can pretty much ignore convention footfall if you are planning on coming in December however this is about the only month that this can be said!

 Have Your Say:

 Have you visited Las Vegas in December?
 Did you get snow?
 Did you get Frost?
 Did you get any Rain days or was it just wall-to-wall sunshine?
-We know the weather is not as predictable in December as other months and there are often some surprises, so let us know what you got on your December trips.
+We know the weather is not as predictable in December as in other months and there are often some surprises, so let us know what you got on your December trips.
 And if you have any questions just fire away in the comments.